MarkusLange/r_ru-torrent-install-script/README.md

 ## Features ##
 - GUI
   - full GUI based configuration and installation
-  - grep systeminformation by itself
+  - grep system information by itself
   - works on all Debian based Linux systems (apt and systemd are needed)
     - Debian (tested 9+)
     - Ubuntu